torsteins/inf102f18-mandatory2/hints/gird.md

 by `u` to the location represented by `v` in one step.

-There are multiple ways of approaching this model; one approach is to explicitly construct the directed unweighted graph (class `Digraph` from lecture notes).
-For instance, we can use the convention that location `(row, col)` represents vertex `i = row * columns + col` (in which case, we can easily map backwards as well: `row = i / columns` and `col = i % columns`).
+There are multiple ways of approaching this model; one approach is to explicitly construct the directed unweighted graph (e.g. an object of type `AdjListDigraph` from the [lecture notes](https://github.com/torsteins/inf102f18-lectures/blob/master/src/week41/AdjListDigraph.java)).
+We can for instance use the convention that location `(row, col)` represents vertex
+`i = row * columns + col` (in which case, we can easily map backwards as well: `row = i / columns` and `col = i % columns`).